 3. Go an entire month without crying.
 Right now I think it’d be pretty accurate to say I cry every two or three days.
 Not because I’m sad or lonely or depressed, but usually about things I care so bloody much about.
 I cry because of loved ones in pain and me being powerless to do anything about it.
 I cry because of how lucky I feel to have such incredible people in my life.
 I cry at the thought of never having met them.
 I cry when I think about animals in pain.
 And I cry because sometimes, the chasm between where I am and where I want to be is bigger than I’d like, and I feel like I’m letting people down.
 I’m not a miserable person by any means, but I feel things with enormous emotional impact.
 I’d just like to be able to get the physiological consequence of that under control.

-4. Do whatever I can to help The Professor be well enough to travel home to England with me, and for us to see where his roots are in Italy.
+4. Do whatever I can to travel home to England or to see more of Europe.
 I haven’t travelled far away for a few years now, and I miss it terribly.
-We did take an amazing road trip back in March though, which was pretty amazing – if we can’t go too far, I’d really love to do another one and make it all the way to SF Comic Con.
+I did take an amazing road trip back in March though, which was pretty amazing – if I can’t go too far, I’d really love to do another one and make it all the way to SF Comic Con. 🙂

 5. Get a text sleeve.
 Or a partial one.
 I saw this forever ago and absolutely fell in love with it.
 Now I’m not going to go as big as my entire arm - initially I wanted to go with the same spot as my other arm tattoo, but then I figured a) it’d probably look like I’d been in prison, and b) it’d probably look like I’d been in prison.
 Plus I’ve never been one for symmetry anyway.
 So I think I’m going with my other arm, maybe along the back of the tricep, or over the shoulder.
 I’ve compiled a few of my favourite quotes and hacked them out visually to get this sort of effect.
 And I can’t wait.